Kirishi: Administrative and municipal status

 Within the framework of administrative divisions, Kirishi serves as the administrative center of Kirishsky District.
 As an administrative division, it is incorporated within Kirishsky District as Kirishskoye Settlement Municipal Formation.
 As a municipal division, Kirishskoye Settlement Municipal Formation is incorporated within Kirishsky Municipal District as Kirishskoye Urban Settlement.

 Economy

 In 1974, a "BVK" (belkovo-vitaminny kontsentrat, i.e., "protein-vitamin concentrate") production facility was constructed next to the oil refinery.
 This was the USSR Ministry of Microbiological Industry's second plant of this kind (after the one in Kstovo, opened in 1973).
 It used n-paraffins (byproducts of oil refining) as feedstock for yeast, which in its turn produced single-cell protein, used as poultry and cattle feed.

-After a 1987 accident at the microbiological plant, mass protests forced the Supreme Soviet (1989) to close down the facility, as well as its seven sister plants throughout the Soviet Union.
+After a 1987 accident at the microbiological plant, local mass protests forced the Supreme Soviet to close down the facility by 1989, as well as its seven sister plants throughout the Soviet Union.
+The protests had been fueled by local discontent since the early 1980s with the harmful emissions of the four main factories of the town, with the BVK factory being the biggest polluter.
+Scenes from the protests were featured in the 1989 docuseries Hello Do You Hear Us?
+(Soviets) by Latvian director Juris Podnieks.